About Us

 Significant developments also occurred in relations with partner organizations, with the Association becoming one of the signatories of AVOZ SR – uniting military-focused civic associations closely tied to the Ministry of Defence of the Slovak Republic.

-Since 1993, the Association has been a regular member of the Central European international reserve soldiers’ organization known as the Gaminger Initiative.
-Its mission is to support and activate reserve institutions in member countries and to cooperate with them in strengthening European security and defense.
+Since 1993, the Association has been a full member of the Gaminger Initiative Europe (GIE), an international organisation of reserve soldiers’ associations from across Europe.
+Its aim is to support and activate reservist associations (associations of reserve soldiers) in member countries and to cooperate with them in enhancing European security and defence.

-The Association actively participates in the work of this international organization, contributing and presenting the views and official positions of the Slovak Republic at this international forum.
-Our Association has hosted Gaminger Initiative sessions three times — in 2008, 2018, and most recently in 2025.
+The Association actively participates in the activities of this international organisation, contributing to and conveying the views and position of the Slovak Republic at this international forum.
+Our Association has hosted GIE meetings on three occasions – in 2008, 2018, and most recently in 2025.

 35